S81D/ANNIE_standalone/cherenkov_angle/README.md

 multiple bins, we sum up the neighboring bins to the left and right of $\theta_i$ (so 3 bins in total), and select the $\theta_i$ with the highest count total.
 This is taken as the reconstructed cherenkov angle.

+Since the effects of reflection, scattering, dark noise, etc... can all contribute to muddying the cherenkov cone profile, some hit filtering is utilized.
+The filtering was carried out trying to optimize the expected angle distributions for low energy gammas (~42 degrees or more), muons (~35 degrees or less), and electrons (~42 degrees).
+Hit filtering based on timing residuals is included in the code, but this script (for now) grabs the top 10 charged hits (based on p.e. values) and reconstructs the 3-hit combinations from those.
+This seems to reproduce the expected angle distributions the best (and remains a quick and dirty technique) and gives the best rejection yields for gamma and electrons vs low energy muons.

 - Currently designed for WCSim generated events (MC).
 - Need the python modules `uproot3`, `tqdm`, and `itertools`.